 Stage One — as the sun runs low on fuel it will begin to grow in size and change from a yellow dwarf to a red giant.
 As it increases in size it will engulf all planets within close orbit (Mercury, Venus, and Earth) to it.

-Stage Three — this is when our sun will shrink down into what is called a white dwarf.
-Basically, it is a cold star unable to maintain fusion within its core.
+Stage Three — this is when our sun will shrink down into a white dwarf.
+Basically, it is a cold star unable to support fusion within its core.
 It will no longer create heat or light and thus, any remaining objects or planets within its orbit will have no ability to sustain life.

 - NASA - The Sun In Ultra-HD